 Vacuum casting is a rapid prototyping technology that allows the duplication of dozens of plastic parts (with the presence of the undercuts) from a master model.
 The parts obtained are suitable for assembly testing.
 This process uses the vacuum effect to inject the material into a silicone mold (hence the alternative names “silicone molding” and “vacuum casting”).
 The injected materials are polyurethanes whose Shore (hardness) can be adjusted.
 Therefore, unlike other technologies, it allows the creation of flexible parts.

-The silicone moulding requires a master model manufactured by 3D milling or printed by SLA.
-The mould then allows for perfect duplication.
+The silicone molding requires a master model manufactured by 3D milling or printed by SLA.
+The mold then allows for perfect duplication.

 Technical details of vacuum mold casting

-The silicone moulding first requires the manufacture of a master model by 3D machining or 3D printing.
-Once the master part is obtained, a silicone mould is created from it.
-The raw material is mixed and injected into this mould by suction in a vacuum bell jar.
-The cast part then hardens in an oven for 30 to 40 minutes before being removed from the mould.
-The silicone mould can be reused several times, which results in significant economies of scale from 10 parts, but it has a limited service life.
+The silicone molding first requires the manufacture of a master model by 3D machining or 3D printing.
+Once the master part is obtained, a silicone mold is created from it.
+The raw material is mixed and injected into this mold by suction in a vacuum bell jar.
+The cast part then hardens in an oven for 30 to 40 minutes before being removed from the mold.
+The silicone mold can be reused several times, which results in significant economies of scale from 10 parts, but it has a limited service life.
 This process allows the perfect duplication of the model part.

 The value of vacuum casting in China

-To read more about vaccum casting, please find below articles:
+To read more about vacuum casting, please find below articles: